ru-fu/discourse-docs/manage-addons.md

 An addon can be installed into a container by adding it to a registered application in AMS.

-> **Note:**  Addons provide can be very powerful feature.
-Be careful with how you customize the container as it may prevent it from running properly or impact its performance.
+[note type="information" status="Note"]Addons provide can be very powerful feature.
+Be careful with how you customize the container as it may prevent it from running properly or impact its performance.[/note]

 In the next sections you will learn how to manage addons in AMS.